Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 - Exclude Parameters: Unlike allowing parameters, this type allows you to blacklist parameters that should not be included in the event data object.
 This is useful for removing unnecessary or sensitive information from further processing.

-- Event Enrichment: This transformation type allows adding or changing Event data parameters.
+- Event Enrichment: This transformation type allows adding or modifying event data parameters.
 It can be used for data enrichment, such as adding additional user information, or for correcting data values in real time.

 Practical Applications of Transformations

-- Data anonymization: To ensure privacy, you can use transformations to anonymize IP addresses before they are submitted to analytics platforms.
+- Data anonymization: To ensure privacy, you can use transformations to anonymize IP addresses before they are sent to analytics platforms.

 - Data enrichment: Enrich incoming events with additional information, such as user segmentation or geographic data, to enable more detailed analysis.